xTheFreeZe/wiki.marwin/FAQ.md

 **Is there garbage collection?**

-No. V uses memory management techniques from Rust, Swift, and implements its own: vlang.io/docs#memory-management
+Yes, by default V uses a GC.
+You can disable it and manage memory manually with `-nogc` or use an experimental autofree via -autofree. vlang.io/docs#memory-management

 **Is there a package manager?**